TSavo/go.firebase/README.md

 # go.firebase

-I wrote a simple Firebase REST client in Go.
-Use this package to quickly update your Firebase from the backend.
-I hope it's helpful =)
+I wrote a simple REST client in Go for the Firebase backend API.
+Use this package to quickly update your firebase.
+I hope someone finds it helpful =)

 ## Installation